rust-lang/lang-team/src/design_notes/variadic_generics_design.md

 types into their components, and taking multiple types that will be condensed into a tuple.

 For using these types, it is proposed that one destructure the tuple, generally into a single head, and the remaining tail.
 This matches the recursive style used in C++.
+There is also some desire to be able to iterate in both directions (from left or right) rather than fixing the choice to a single direction.

 ### Pros